Share the page

 Transforming buildings by combining technical assistance and financial support

-PEEB Cool’s ambition is to help countries transform their building and construction sector.
-To do so, it promotes the design, construction, and operation of resilient and energy-efficient buildings.
+PEEB Cool aims to support countries in transforming their building and construction sectors by promoting the design, construction, and operation of energy-efficient and climate-resilient buildings.

-PEEB Cool is implemented thanks to financing from the Green Climate Fund, AFD, the French Facility for Global Environment, and the German government’s Federal Ministry for Economic Affairs and Climate action (BMWK).
-PEEB uses a unique combination of two types of support (technical/financial and institutional) to scale up ambitious projects for energy efficiency and resilience and to achieve long-lasting transformation in the building sector.
+PEEB Cool is implemented with financing from the Green Climate Fund, AFD, the French Facility for Global Environment, and the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
+The programme combines two complementary types of support — technical and financial assistance, as well as institutional support — to scale up ambitious energy efficiency and resilience projects and enable long-lasting transformation of the building sector.

 Financing